 Hardwood Flooring, Pine Walls, and Ceilings

-Hardwood flooring has become very popular recently.
-It gives a room a homey look, comes in a variety of styles, and is easy to maintain.
+Hardwood flooring continues to become more and more popular.
+It can give a room a cozy and homey look, comes in a variety of colors and styles, and is easy to maintain.
+Just like there are multiple colors and styles, there are multiple forms.
 Much of it is “engineered” from veneered plywood, poly-resins, composites, and other synthetic materials.

 Solid vs. Engineered

-Solid hardwood flooring is exactly what its’ name implies – made entirely from solid wood.
-Engineered hardwood, on the other hand, typically consists of a plywood core with a layer of hardwood veneer affixed to the top surface.
+Solid hardwood flooring is exactly what the name implies – made entirely from solid wood.
+On the other hand, engineered hardwood typically consists of a plywood core with a layer of hardwood veneer affixed to the top surface.

 Solid hardwood floors can be finished and refinished MANY times.
 So, when you get scratches in the floor from busy life, active kids, or pets, the floors can be refinished.
 Engineered wood floors can typically be finished only once, or not at all.